babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 - Babel v6 assumed everything that it compiled was a module and thus in strict mode (one could argue this is actually a good thing).
 Thus if you tried to run Babel on all your `node_modules` and it encountered something that was a `script` like a jQuery plugin it might cause a lot of issues.
 This is changed in v7 so that it won't always auto inject the `"use strict"` directive unless it actually is a module.
 - React Native has always compiled `node_modules` by default and has probably learned a lot from issues like ^.
 - `preset-env` could have its own bugs because we use `compat-table` vs. test262.
-- Browsers themselves can have issues with running native ES6+ code vs. ES5.
+- Browsers themselves can have issues with running native ES2015+ code vs. ES5.
 - Question of how do we determine what is "supported": https://github.com/babel/babel-preset-env/issues/54 example of edge case.

+With that said, how does Babel help with all this?

-### Help with Babel v7 Config
+## How Babel v7 Helps

 It can be pretty painful to compile `node_modules` in Babel v6.
 The reason is both that we never thought of it as something we wanted as well as getting issue reports that people would actually accidently do it making the build slower.